 Reducing the temperature and pressure in our processes could decrease emissions at production and refining.

-We are advancing technology development in low-temperature thermal cracking to examine the potential for bitumen to be partially upgraded to a transportable and marketable product.
-This would increase value by decreasing the amount of diluent required to transport this new bitumen product, and lower greenhouse gas (GHG) intensity from extraction to the end-user.
-This would also avoid the need for a complex upgrader.
+We are advancing technology development to partially upgrade bitumen, which would increase value by decreasing the cost to upgrade and reducing the amount of diluent required to transport this new bitumen product, and lower greenhouse gas (GHG) intensity from extraction to the end user.
+The technology when realized could also integrate with existing Suncor infrastructure.